killakalle/8anu_Exploration/Capstone_Report.md

 ## I. Definition

-### OK - Project Overview
+### Project Overview
 The goal of this project is to build a recommender system for climbing routes within a given climbing area.
-The system will take a climbers preference and his or her stats into consideration.
+The system will take a climber's preference into consideration.

 My Capstone Project is located in the world of **rock climbing**.
 >_Rock climbing is an activity in which participants climb up, down or across natural rock formations or artificial rock walls.
 The goal is to reach the summit of a formation or the endpoint of a pre-defined route without falling._ [^first]